Training robust and generalizable quantum models: Numerics: setup and further results

 For the trainable encoding model, the classical data is encoded into the quantum circuit with a general $U_\mathrm{Rot} \in \mathrm{SU(2)}$ unitary parametrized by 3 Euler angles $U_{\mathrm{Rot}}\left(\alpha_j, \beta_j, \gamma_j \right)$ with

 $U_\mathrm{Rot}$ in PennyLane is implemented by the following decomposition

 In our numerical case study we set $\gamma_j = 0$ for all $j$ since this 1) still allows to reach arbitrary points on the Bloch sphere and 2) enables an easier comparison to fixed-encoding quantum models.
 In order to introduce entanglement in a hardware-efficient way, we use a ring of CNOTs.
-The considered circuit shown in Figure~\ref{fig:circuit_3qubits} involves three layers of rotations and entanglement, which we observed to be a good trade-off between expressivity and generalization.
+The considered circuit is shown in Figure~\ref{fig:circuit_3qubits} and involves three layers of rotations and entanglement, which we observed to be a good trade-off between expressivity and generalization.
 More precisely, in our simulations, fewer layers were not sufficient to accurately solve the classification task, whereas more layers led to higher degrees of overfitting.
-For the fixed-encoding quantum models as in~\eqref{eq:quantum_model_fixed_encoding}, we use a similar $3$-layer ansatz, encoding the two entries of the 2D data points into the first and second angle $\alpha_j$, $\beta_j$ of the rotation gates, followed by a parametrized $\mathrm{SU(2)}$ rotation with three free parameters.
-We also perform a classical data pre processing, scaling the input domain from $[-1, +1]$ to $[-\pi, +\pi]$, such that the full possible range of the rotation angles can be utilized.
+For the fixed-encoding quantum models as in~\eqref{eq:quantum_model_fixed_encoding}, we use a similar $3$-layer ansatz, encoding the two entries of the 2D data points into the first and second angle $\alpha_j$, $\beta_j$ of the rotation gates, followed by a parametrized $\mathrm{SU(2)}$ rotation with three free parameters \JB{that are optimized, compare $\phi_j$ in~\eqref{eq:quantum_circuit_fixed_encoding}.} We also perform a classical data pre processing, scaling the input domain from $[-1, +1]$ to $[-\pi, +\pi]$, such that the full possible range of the rotation angles can be utilized.

-In Figure~\ref{exp:data}, we plot the ground truth and the decision boundaries for the two quantum models corresponding to $\lambda = 0.0$ and $\lambda = 0.2$.
+In Figure~\ref{exp:data}, we plot the ground truth and the decision boundaries for the two quantum models corresponding to $\lambda = 0.0$ and $\lambda = 0.15$, as well as the decision boundary for the fixed-encoding model.
 As expected, the decision boundary resulting from the regularized training is significantly smoother than the unregularized one, explaining the superior robustness and generalization of the former.
+Further, the fixed-encoding model does not accurately capture the ground truth due to its limited expressivity and high Lipschitz bound.